vbookshelf/W2H-Web-2-Home/README.md

 # W2H - Polling Based Remote Access

-A web based polling system that lets you use a browser to interact with your home server and it's connected IoT devices from anywhere.
+A web based polling system that lets you use a browser to interact with your home server and it's connected IoT devices from anywhere - without exposing your home network to the internet.
 No Tailscale, Amazon IoT or third party apps required.

 Tech stack:<br>
 Python + Html + CSS + JS + PHP